arlyon/arlyon.co/content/articles/principles.md

 ### Building Attraction

 - be genuine. do not compromise who you are. if you are having fun, people will come.
-- do not try to impress. qualify her. set standards, stick to them.
+- do not try to impress. set standards, stick to them.
-- women are receptive, neutral, or unreceptive. you'll never sway the unreceptive.
+- people are receptive, neutral, or unreceptive. you'll never sway the unreceptive.
-- friction describes how easy it is to make women receptive. women with vastly differing interests, lifestyle, and values are remarkably harder to attract.
+- friction describes how easy it is to make people receptive. people with vastly differing interests, lifestyle, and values are remarkably harder to attract.
-Alex, friction ended your last (7 year) relationship.
-- understand abundance. there is always a bigger fish.
+- understand abundance. there is always another fish.
-- only approach women you find attractive. anything else is needy.
 - approach immediately. the longer you wait the harder it is.
 - alcohol is a crutch.
 - strike while the iron is hot.
-- treat women like humans. attractive women get placed on a pedestal.
+- attractive people get placed on a pedestal, just treat them normally.
 - rejection is good for you. eventually rejection will mean nothing.

-### Dating

-Find the right woman:

-1. Uninstall tinder.
-2. What values do I want in a woman?
-What traits do I rate highly?
-What deal-breakers do I have?
-3. Where can I meet women similar to the ones I like?
-4. What do I enjoy doing the most?
-5. What events or organizations can I involve myself in?

-~~Date~~ Polarize them: (work in progress)

-- interactive activities. no cinema.
-- set the context early. you are potential sexual partners. treat her like one.
-- pursue genuine connection, not sex. intimacy is a result of connection (or promise of connection).
-- keep it modestly priced, respectfully bail if needed.
-- talk as little about yourself as possible.
-Alex you're shit at this.
-- cold read. avoid interrogation by making assumptions.
-- make the decisions. be in control of the plan. lead the girl.
-- split date up into multiple parts. plan it out. have backups available.
-- build (or maintain) sexual tension.
-Alex, this one may take some time, because after so many years it doesn't even occur to you.

-### Love
+### Building Relationships

 - put things behind you. when we 'drop something', make sure it's done, or it will pile up and there is no recovery. small problems that linger _will_ grow.